 Visiting Chobe National Park, Botswana

 Chobe National Park nicknamed the “The land of the giants” has enormous potential to offer curious tourists from all over the world.
 It was Botswana’s first National Park made from previously declared crown land, the idea was first developed in 1931 as a way to protect the incredible but threatened wildlife in the area.
 An original area of 24,000 square kilometres was originally declared a no-hunting area and by 1935 this was extended to 31,700 kilometres, this was a way of protecting the wildlife while the National Park was officially created.
+Visiting Chobe National Park is an absolute must-do when you visit Botswana.

 Unfortunately, in 1943 there was a heavy infestation of Tsetse fly, a blood-feeding insect, and this created a major delay in the process of creating the National Park with the project not receiving additional government funding until 1953.
 This time a section of land was declared a game reserve before finally Chobe National Park was officially recognized in 1967.
 It has since become the most biologically diverse National Park in the country, which attracts over 450 different species of birds alone.
 It is a regular stop-off point for most of the popular African safari tours as well as for people visiting nearby Victoria Falls, one of the seven natural wonders of the world.
-Unlock some of Chobe National Park’s potential with the latest travel advice from a travel blogger in Australia I have come across named Brodie.
-He is the owner and creator of the exciting new travel budget-focused blog called Aussieinwanderlust.

 Where is Chobe National Park